Client: athenahealth, Inc.

-Scope: Adaptive reuse/renovation of 34,000 sf of office space for Phase 1, accommodating 70 employees with the flexibility to grow; meeting rooms, open workstations, food service, social and recreational spaces, conference rooms, auditoriums, IT integration.
+Scope: Adaptive reuse/renovation of the Seaholm Power Plant; meeting rooms, open workstations, food service, social and recreational spaces, conference rooms, auditoriums, IT integration

 American Institute of Architects Austin, Design Award

 Engineering News Record Texas & Louisiana, Top Texas Starts

 Society of American Registered Architects New York, Design Honor Award

 Contractor: Flintco LLC